CS-433/ml-project-2-vikings_ml/README.md

 To run the project, you have to download the trained model files from https://drive.google.com/drive/folders/1o5Rg-aVe2lkL_pcW1sLoRvFd2xuay8hn?usp=sharing as the files with the model parameters are too large to be pushed to GitHub.
 After downloading the files, put the folder into the repository.

-After navigating to the project directry, you might run the following command:
+After navigating to the project directry, you might run the following command to run the model without training from scratch:
+`python3 run.py False`

+For training from scratch, you can run:
-`python3 run.py`
+`python3 run.py True`

 This will yield a prediction file `ensemble.csv`.